 “Nobody in my family really played music,” Daniel admits.
 “My brother played drums, and I actually played drums in band.”

 Daniel – the son of parents who worked in road construction (his father) and for the Board of Education (his mother) applied those talents to the drums in a punk-rock band as a teenager.
-A few years later, while attending college at Georgia Southern in Statesboro, Daniel began to be influence by more of a Country sound.
+A few years later, while attending college at Georgia Southern in Statesboro, Daniel began to be influenced by more of a Country sound.

 “I loved a lot of the artists from Georgia, like Alan Jackson,” he recalls.
 “But, what really got me hooked was the artists that were emerging at the time, such as Eric Church, Dierks Bentley, and The Zac Brown Band.”